CaleyD/FrontEndGuidelines/README.md

 * (p) When a timed response is required, the user shall be alerted and given sufficient time to indicate more time is required.

 ## Performance

+Web pages should render in under 2 seconds on average.
+Review real user monitoring data recorded in the production environment to verify performance.

+Steve Souders has some great [tech talks on web performance](http://stevesouders.com/videos.php).

 ### Optimize Images